cdegroot/palapa/apps/uderzo/README.md

 * [ ] Receive a mouseclick
 * [ ] Lots and lots and lots of hard work to tie everything together.

+# Setup

+* Have premake4 installed
+* `make setup`
+* Have GL, glfw, .. installed.
+* mix deps.get
+* mix compile
+* maybe things will now work.

+Note: we're doing nothing yet to make this work on non-linux envs, but also nothing to make that hard.
+Nanovg is portable, and our wrapper executable should be minimal.